LewisTrahearn/Battleships_A_Level_Project/README.md

 The technologies used in writing this are as follows:
 - Python (Computer Language)
-- Object Orientated Techniques as the programing language
+- Object Orientated Programming Techniques as the programing style
 - Pygame - as the gaming library
-  - Incorporates
+  - The game incorporates
     - Graphics
     - Sound
     - Custom Fonts